10 Best Things to do in Baucau, Timor Leste

 If you want a more Mowgli-style bathing experience, then head to the Waiusuu Springs, about 10 minutes walking from the Pousada.

-The spring has formed a pool of crystal-clear water and there are usually kids playing inside or around it.
+The spring empties into a pool of crystal-clear water and kids usually play inside or around it.
 Makes for a great afternoon retreat from the heat.

 4. Collect Corals at Uatabo Beach

 You can get to Uatabo Beach by following the road down from Baucau.
 It’s 5.2 km from the Pousada.
-The road I’m talking about is not on Google Maps but is marked on Maps.me.
+The road starts from this point.

-There’s also a microlet that goes between Uatabo Beach and Baucau every couple of hours.
+A microlet runs between Uatabo Beach and Baucau every couple of hours.
 It costs 0.25$ and you can catch it from the roundabout in front of the Pousada.
+Hitchhiking is an option too.

 5. Discover Portuguese Ruins